Mentor: Dr. Julie A. Adams

 Mentor: Dr. Ross Hatton

-There are many ocean environments that are unsuitable for manned research vessels, either because they are too dangerous (e.g., near a calving glacier or in the deep ocean), or require too many resources to be effective.
-We seek to design a new generation of autonomous underwater and surface vehicles that can be programmed to autonomously measure ocean dynamics in a wide range of environments.
-This research project involves the design and programing of robust surface and underwater systems that will be used to explore ocean dynamics along the pacific coast, Greenland, Alaska, and in remote ocean basins.
-The REU student will join an interdisciplinary team of researchers from mechanical engineering, computer science, and oceanography to assist in designing autonomy algorithms and programming marine vehicles at Oregon State University.
+There are many ocean environments which are unsuitable for manned research vessels, either because they are too dangerous (e.g., near a calving glacier or in the deep ocean), or require too many resources to be effective.
+We seek to design a new generation of Autonomous Research Vehicles (ARVs) that can be programmed to measure ocean dynamics in extreme environments.
+This research project involves the hardware design, construction, and programing of robust surface and underwater systems that will be used to explore ocean dynamics in Greenland, Alaska, and in remote ocean basins.
+The REU student will join an interdisciplinary team of researchers from mechanical engineering, computer science, and oceanography to assist in building and programming ARVs currently being designed at Oregon State University.

 Mentor: Dr. Bill Smart